 Home gyms provide the ability to train whenever you want and there’s no need to worry about wasting time getting to and from them or finding places to park.
 You also don’t have to worry about how busy, dirty, or poorly maintained your gym is, as you will be the only one using your equipment.
 There’s even the freedom to workout in whatever you want, from a full tracksuit to a pair of shorts, the decision is entirely up to you.

 Now, while the list of pros and cons when comparing home and commercial gyms is quite clear, the intricacies that separate competing brands of home gyms can be much harder to distinguish.

 When it comes to why a Bowflex home gym would be your preferred option over the competition, it largely comes down to their experience and standing in the industry.

 They provide a level of confidence through their reputation, which is furthered by the warranties their machines come with, both of which are huge factors when buying an expensive machine.

-Then there is the performance of their gyms, developed through years of experience, that has allowed them to develop mechanisms that don’t rely on gravity.
+Then, their gyms’ performance, developed through years of experience, has allowed them to develop mechanisms that don’t rely on gravity.
 This means the resistance can be applied in numerous ways, allowing you to perform a much greater variety of exercises and making them much closer to the experience you would get training with free weights.